wastore/azure-storage-samples-for-java/changeFeedSamples/trackingChangesToBlobs/src/main/java/README.md

  * *sharedKeyCred* (for storage account)
  * *storageAccount*

+The variable interval can be modified to change the delay between runs of the timer.
+It is currently set to an hour.

 #### Step-by-Step Instructions to Run Program
 1. Follow setup instructions above.
 Make sure all necessary installations are done and storage account is made
 2. Navigate to directory exampleEventCreator